Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Abstract

 \section{Abstract}

 Bob hides a ball in one of four drawers.
 Alice is to locate it.
 Classically she has to open up to three drawers, quantally just one.
 The fundamental reason for this \textit{quantum speedup} is not known.
-The present explanation starts by extending the usual representation of the quantum algorithm, limited to the process of solving the problem, to the process of setting the problem.
-The number of the drawer with the ball (drawer number for short) becomes a unitary transformation of the random outcome of the preparation measurement.
-This brings in relational and\ time-symmetric quantum mechanics.
-The extension is \textit{with respect to} Bob and cannot be with respect to Alice.
-It would tell her the drawer number before she opens any drawer.
+The usual representation of the quantum algorithm is limited to the process of solving the problem.
+We extend it to the process of setting the problem.
+The number of the drawer with the ball becomes a unitary transformation of the random outcome of the preparation measurement.
+This extended, time-symmetric, representation brings in relational quantum mechanics.
+It is \textit{with respect to} Bob and any external observer and cannot be with respect to Alice.
+It would tell her the number of the drawer with the ball before she opens any drawer.
 To Alice, the projection of the quantum state due to the preparation measurement should be retarded at the end of her search; in the input state of the search, the drawer number is determined to Bob and undetermined to Alice.
-The time-symmetric representation of the quantum process brings in an ambiguity.
-Either the preparation measurement or the final one required to read the solution selects the solution.
-We share the selection between the two measurements.
-All is as if Alice, by reading the solution, selected part of the information that specifies the drawer number.
-This leaves the input state to Bob unaltered and projects that to Alice on a state of lower entropy where she knows that part in advance.
-Assuming that Alice's measurement selects half of the information explains the speedup of this quantum algorithm.
+We show that, mathematically, one can ascribe any part of the selection of the random outcome of the preparation measurement to the final Alice's measurement.
+Ascribing half of it explains the speedup of the present algorithm.
+This projects the input state to Alice on a state of lower entropy where she knows half of the number of the drawer with the ball in advance.
 The quantum algorithm turns out to be a sum over histories in each of which Alice knows in advance that the ball is in a pair of drawers and locates it by opening one of the two.
-More in general, given an oracle problem, this explanation would yield the number of queries required to solve it quantally.
+In the sample of quantum algorithms examined, the part of the random outcome of the initial measurement selected by the final measurement is one half or slightly above it.
+Conversely, given an oracle problem, the assumption it is one half always corresponds to an existing quantum algorithm and gives the order of magnitude of the number of oracle queries required by the optimal one.